Do you want to know what is an email blast and how to do it “the right way”?

 2. Event Information like Webinars

-Here are a couple of email subject lines for event information email blast:
+Here are a couple of email subject lines for an event information email blast:

 - LIVE Training: 10 steps to create a winning email campaign